[ Printer Friendly Version ] [ Report Abuse ]

 He looks at my face.
 A slight grin mixed in with a smirk spreads on his lips.
 “Yeah, can I sit?
 The other compartments are full, but by all means, go back to sleep, I’ll try not to be too disturbing.” he grins.

 I nod in acceptance.
 I don’t blame him, these days you’re less likely to find a compartment where you can actually sit on the seats.
-Many times I’ve had to endure the train ride, accompanied by my dorm mates, and listen to them rave about fashion and beauty.
-Whilst I confess to owning a good amount of clothes and beauty products, the extent to which they relinquish in the glory of fashion is outrageous and slightly frightens me.
+Many times I’ve had to endure the train ride, accompanied by my dorm mates, and listen to them rave about who knows what.

 Albus takes a seat opposite me.
 He scans the room, again, but this instant it’s to pass the time.
 With Albus in the room, I don’t feel comfortable sleeping.
 With his history, who knows what I’ll wake up to on my face.
 I’d rather not fancy a beard or moustache, thank you.